gSchool/DEV-NEW-PYTHON-PRECOURSE/challenges/arraymethods1.md

 * type: code-snippet
 * language: python3.6
 * id: 95a46849-2478-44f2-8783-0729dd17eaae
-* title: getNthElement
+* title: get_nth_element

 ### !question

-Write a function called "getNthElement".
+Write a function called "get_nth_element".

-Given an array and an integer, "getNthElement" returns the element at the given integer index, within the given array.
+Given an array and an integer, "get_nth_element" returns the element at the given integer index, within the given array.

 Notes:
 * Remember, arrays in Python begin counting at element with index 0.